Missouri governor declares state of emergency ahead of ruling on Ferguson shooting

 Residents of Ferguson, which saw weeks of sometimes violent protests following the Aug.
 9 shooting death of 18-year-old Michael Brown, are braced for the possibility of more unrest, particularly if the grand jury decides not to criminally charge Ferguson police officer Darren Wilson.

-The past two days have seen peaceful protests around the area in anticipation of the grand jury's report.
-Several dozen demonstrators took to the streets on Monday in Clayton, Missouri, where the grand jury is meeting.
+The past two days have seen protests around the area in anticipation of the grand jury's report.
+Several dozen demonstrators took to the streets on Monday in Clayton, Missouri, where a grand jury is meeting.

 "We want an indictment.
-The cops don't like it," the protesters chanted as they marched in below-freezing temperatures.
+The cops don't like it," the protesters chanted as they marched in freezing temperatures.

-"Something about the way Mike Brown was killed started a fire in me that I can't ignore," said one of the protest organizers, Dhorbua Shakur, 24.
+"Something about the way Mike Brown was killed started a fire in me that I can't ignore," said one of the demonstration's organizers, Dhorbua Shakur, 24.

 He said he had little sympathy for area residents who are tired of the demonstrations, which left some businesses in Ferguson burned out.